banbox/bandoc/bot/en-US/guide/init_project.md

 You don't need to download the source code of banbot, but just create a project for managing trading strategies.
 By adding the banbot dependency with `go get`, you can enjoy all the conveniences brought by banbot.

+When you execute `go build` under your strategy project, your strategy will be compiled into a single executable file along with the banbot source code.
+You can use this file for backtesting, live trading, or launching the WebUI, among other tasks.

 ## Environment variables
 For the convenience of subsequent use, you need to set the environment variables `BanDataDir` and `BanStratDir`.